gwu-libraries/sfm-ui/docs/userguide.rst

 Navigate to the Collection Sets page from the top menu, then click the *Add Collection Set* button.

-Give the collection Set a unique name and description.
-You should think about a collection set like a folder for all collections in a project.
+Give the collection set a unique name and description.
+A collection set is like a folder for all collections in a project.

-If you are part of a group project, you can contact your SFM administrator and set up a group, which you can share each Collection Set with.
+If you are part of a group project, you can contact your SFM administrator and set up a new group which you can share each collection set with.
 (This can be changed or added later on).

-Once you are in a Collection Set, click the "Add Collection" dropdown menu and select the collection type you want to add.
+Once you are in a collection set, click the "Add Collection" dropdown menu and select the collection type you want to add.

-Enter a unique Collection name and a short description.
+Enter a unique collection name and a short description.
 The description is a great location to describe how you chose what to put in your collection.

 Select which credential you want to use.
 If you need to set up new credentials,